RoquetteTenreiro/Yield.Mapping/YM.md

 ![Image description](Machine.jpg)

-Small variations of grain volumetric mass or moisture content, mostly among different fields, may requiere further adjustments.
-This may be done by using mean yield or total yield for a known area as input for validation.
-Operator errors consist for instance of unadequate speed, leading to under-intake of grain in situations of overspeed, or wrong cutting height level.
+Small variations of grain volumetric mass or moisture content, mostly common among different fields, may requiere further adjustments.
+This may be done by assessing the mean yield, or the total yield for a known area, as input material for validation.
+Operator errors consist for instance of unadequate driving speed, leading to underintake of grain in situations of overspeed, or a wrong cutting height level.
+The calibration of variable input parameters can be done through evaluation of yield map accuracy at point level as well.
+However this requires manual sampled yield data.
+The calibration of the flow sensor is probably one of the most important sources of error in yield monitors.
+Blackmore & Marshall.
+(2003) indicated that the cutting width factor may be reduced on about 5% due to partial emptiness of the header during the cutting operation.

+- Blackmore, B., & Marshall, C. (2003, February).
+Yield mapping; errors and algorithms.
+In Proc.
+3rd Int.
+Conf.
+Precis.
+Agric., ed. by PC Robert, RM Rust, WE Larsen (ASA CSSA SSSA, Madison 1996) p (Vol. 403).